orbs-network/orbs-contract-sdk/GAMMA.md

 # Gamma

-> Local Orbs blockchain instance for developers
+Personal Orbs Blockchain for Developers

 &nbsp;
 ## Overview

 Gamma is a local Orbs blockchain instance for smart contract developers.
 With Gamma, you can easily and efficiently deploy, run and test smart contracts designed for the Orbs network.
 Gamma runs an in-memory virtual chain on top of an Orbs blockchain with several nodes on your local machine.

-The `gamma-cli` command line tool helps developers interact with the Gamma server instance running on their machine.
+The `gamma-cli` command line tool helps developers interact with a Gamma server instance running on their machine.

 &nbsp;
 ## Installation for Mac

+1. Prerequisites:

+    * Make sure docker is available on your machine.
+See installation instructions [here](https://docs.docker.com/docker-for-mac/install/).

+    * Make sure brew is available on your machine.
+See installation instructions [here](https://brew.sh/).

-1. Install the command line tool using [brew](https://brew.sh/) by running in terminal:
+3. Install `gamma-cli` command line tool using by running in terminal:

     ```
     brew install orbs-network/devtools/gamma-cli
     ```

-    > Verify with `gamma-cli version`
+    Verify by running `gamma-cli version`

-2. Make sure [Docker](https://docs.docker.com/docker-for-mac/install/) is installed on your machine.

 3. Start Gamma server by running in terminal: